NapierDevSoc/NapierDevSoc.github.io/index.md

 Rather than focus on one particular subject or discipline within the industry, the organisation aims to promote a plethora of different areas to help expose its members to as much as possible.

-Whether you identify as a software developer, UI/UX designer, DevOps engineer, business analyst, systems architect or something else, it will benefit you to become a member.
+Whether you identify as or aspire to be a software developer, UI/UX designer, DevOps engineer, business analyst, systems architect or something else, it will benefit you to become a member.

 ## Activities
-NDS hosts a weekly social every Wednesday at 5:15pm in room C27 at Edinburgh Napier University's Merchiston Campus to engage with other members.
+NDS hosts a weekly social every Wednesday at Edinburgh Napier University's Merchiston Campus to engage with other members.

 Additionally, a fortnightly event is held on alternating Tuesdays and Thursdays for presentations, tech talks and other activities.

-Join our [Facebook group]({{ site.facebook_group }}) and look at our news feed for more information and our schedule of planned events.
+Join our [Facebook group]({{ site.facebook_group }}) and look at our events feed for more information and our schedule of planned events.